Michael O'Donnell (Kansas politician): Lobbyist

+The street address on O’Donnell’s lobbyist registration form was reportedly, originally, a Steven's Genesis Health Club, and his email was a genesishealthclubs.com account.
+Both were apparently revised to eliminate reference to Genesis, immediately upon online publication of an expose' published in the Wichita Eagle, which cited the connections.

 Controversies

 Wichita City Council residency disqualification

 In 2007, O'Donnell ran for Wichita City Council, to represent the council district that covered southwest Wichita.
 O'Donnell claimed to live in the district, at the former parsonage house of a church where his father was pastor.
 However, O'Donnell was disqualified, and removed from the ballot, when it was discovered that he did not actually live there, nor in Wichita, at all – but rather lived where he was registered to vote: in his parents' home in the suburb of Bel Aire, northeast of the city, miles away from the Wichita City Council district he sought to represent.

 Wichita property taxes

 In April 2011, when O'Donnell was elected to the Wichita City Council, controversy again arose over his residence.
 His reported residence – again, the parsonage of Grace Baptist Church (for whom his father was a pastor) – was reportedly provided to him rent-free.
 Because the house was not, therefore, serving as a church parsonage, it was not tax-exempt, and O'Donnell was subsequently ordered to pay over $2,000 in back property taxes.